piggydoughnut/piggydoughnut/README.md

 I am Daria.

-I am interested in data privacy, psychology, design, blockchain and programming.
+I am interested in data privacy, psychology, design and blockchain.

-I like to combine all of those when I create things.
 <!--
 **piggydoughnut/piggydoughnut** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.